-Tokyo Aerial: Major importers of energy Mountaintop-removal: Radical stripmining in Appalachia (U.S.) has decapitatedmore resources like Japan must devote large parts of the landscape to energy-related processing and transport; Google Earth/ 2014 Digital Globe.
+Tokyo Aerial: Major importers of energy resources like Japan must devote large parts of the landscape to energy-related processing and transport; Google Earth/ 2014 Digital Globe.

-Megadam: The Xiangjiaba Hydropower Station on the Jinsha River, Sichuan province.
-China, China has been building large dams on its major rivers at a rate unmatched in human history; Corbis.
+Megadam: The Xiangjiaba Hydropower Station on the Jinsha River, Sichuan province, China.
+China has been building large dams on its major rivers at a rate unmatched in human history; Corbis.